nats-io/nats-architecture-and-design/adr/ADR-32.md

     */
     name: string;
     /**
-    * The subject on which the endpoint is registered */
+    * The subject on which the endpoint is registered.
+    * This includes the full path when the endpoint is part of a group */
     subject: string;
     /**